Grey-backed hawk

-The grey-backed hawk (Pseudastur occidentalis) is an Endangered species of bird of prey in subfamily Accipitrinae, the "true" hawks, of family Accipitridae.
+The grey-backed hawk (Pseudastur occidentalis) is a Vulnerable species of bird of prey in subfamily Accipitrinae, the "true" hawks, of family Accipitridae.
 It is found in Ecuador and far northern Peru.

 Taxonomy and systematics

 The grey-backed hawk was traditionally placed in genus Leucopternis but following a 2006 paper, taxonomists moved it and two other species to genus Pseudastur.
 The grey-backed hawk is monotypic.

 Description

 The grey-backed hawk is 45 to 52 cm long with a 104 to 116 cm wingspan.
 One female weighed 660 g.
 Females are about 10% larger than males and both sexes have the same plumage.
 Adults have a gray and white streaked head, nape, and mantle.
 They have blackish gray upperparts and a mostly white tail with a wide black band near the end.
 Their eye is dark brown, their cere gray, and their legs and feet pale yellow.
 Immatures have brownish gray upperparts, a dusky-striped nape, and gray spots on the breast.